wcDogg/Illustrator-CC-ScriptUI-for-Dummies/ESTK-ScriptUI-Sample-Scripts/README.md

 # Adobe ESTK ScriptUI Sample Scripts

-These are the sample scripts distributed with [Adobe ExtendScript Tool Kit (ESTK)](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ExtendScript-Toolkit).
+These are the sample scripts distributed with [Adobe ExtendScript Toolkit (ESTK)](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ExtendScript-Toolkit).
 Included here becsue ScriptUI examples are hard to find and maybe you don't use ESTK.

 I haven't gone through these yet, so I'm not sure they're all relavent to Illustrator.